 Even the slow third movement — which in many of Schmitt’s compositions is where he comes closest to capturing the spirit of his teacher and mentor Gabriel Fauré — is one with a distinctly ironic edge to it.

-Although I don’t know for sure what kind of harpsichord Marcelle de Lacour used for her 1957 ORTF performance, to my ears it sounds very much like the type of full-bodied Pleyel “revival” instrument utilized by Wanda Landowska when making her RCA Victor 6-LP complete recording Bach’s Well-Tempered Clavier.
+Although I don’t know for sure what kind of harpsichord Marcelle de Lacour played in her 1957 RTF performance, to my ears it sounds very much like the type of full-bodied Pleyel “revival” instrument used by Wanda Landowska when she made her RCA Victor 6-LP complete recording of Bach’s Well-Tempered Clavier.

 Musicologists may disagree lustily over whether the choice of a Pleyel model for recording Landowska’s Bach works was the “properly authentic” one, but for a piece like the Florent Schmitt Clavecin obtempérant, it seems like indisputably the right choice.